We are sorry that this was not useful for you!

 After studying the manual, you should take as many practice tests as possible to check your progress and level of readiness.

-The passing score in New York is 70 percent, which means you must answer at least 14 questions of the 20 questions here correctly.
+The passing score in New York is 70 percent, which means you must correctly answer at least 14 questions of the 20 questions.
 You can, in other words, miss 6 of the questions.

 But always aim a little higher when practicing.
 Keep at it until you reach a score of at least 92 percent (a full score is preferable).
 You should also make sure that you understand both questions and answers.

 Trying to just memorize answers and hope that you will get the same question on the exam is a risky study tactic.